cutlersr/iggypop/README.md

 #### Working with non-coding sequences:
 `iggypop.py cds` checks to ensure that your sequence is an ORF (multiple of 3) that begins with an ATG; this is required so that only synonymous changes are made to your coding sequence when IIS sites are removed (required for proper assembly).
 If you want to generate oligos for non-coding sequences, such as promoters, you can use the `--require_orf off` flag.
-This example uses a yaml that will take an input fasta file with and generate oligos to create constructs in pPOP with Goldenbraid compatible promoter fragments (BasI--GGAG....AATG--BsaI);  BsmBI and BsaI are removed if present.
+This example uses a yaml that will take an input fasta file and generate oligos to create constructs in pPOP with Goldenbraid compatible promoter fragments (BsaI--GGAG....AATG--BsaI);  BsmBI and BsaI are removed if present.
 ```bash
 ./iggypop.py cds                                                     \
     --i "test/10_At_promoters.fasta" --o "10_At_promoters"           \
     --yml yaml/promoters.yml
 ```

-For complex constructs containing coding and non-coding sequences, use `iggypop.py gb` and an annotated genbank files (see below).
+For complex constructs containing coding and non-coding sequences, use `iggypop.py gb` and an annotated GenBank file (see below).

 #### Two-step assemblies
-Although assembly of long (>2.5 kb) sequences is possible, the efficiency assembly efficiency can be low and identifying error-free clones often requires more amplicon sequencing.
+Although assembly of long (>2.5 kb) sequences is possible, the assembly efficiency can be low and identifying error-free clones often requires more amplicon sequencing.
 For longer sequences, we recommend that you use the two-step assembly mode; this breaks sequences into "step one" blocks which are assembled from oligo pools using BbsI into the pPOP-BbsI vector.
 Sequence validated step one clones are identified and the final genes are assembled in a second step using pPOP-BsmBI.

 ![Two-Step Assembly](png/two_step.png)
 To do this, use the provided `two_step` YAML files: